Witness Preston come to life with all things Caribbean...

 Crowning of the Carnival King and Queen

 The Caribbean Carnival is preceded by the crowning of the Carnival King and Queen a couple of weekends prior to the carnival.
 Months are spent making costumes based on a new theme chosen every year.
-At the crowning competition potential King's and Queen's showcase their costumes in a dazzling display of dance and music in Preston's Flag Market to impress the crowds and judges, in the hope they will win the crowns for that year.
+At the crowning competition potential Kings and Queens showcase their costumes in a dazzling display of dance and music to impress the crowds and judges.
+All this takes place on Preston Flag Market, with the most impressive contestants winning the King and Queen crowns for the year.

 Previous year’s winners include a dramatic cobra and magnificent dragon.

-Both events are free and an enjoyable way to spend a day out with the family.
+Both the Caribbean Carnival and the King and Queen Crowning are free, making an enjoyable way to spend a day out with the family.